 Choose ONE of the following questions Essay Example | Topics and Well Written Essays - 2000 words

 Choose ONE of the following questions - Essay Example When it is about the realism in theatre, the most important focus is laid down on the film movement that took place in Italy called the neo-realist movement.
-This movement was created on the basis of a collection of the 1940’s and 1950’s films, most of which based on the recovering of Italy in the social and economic aspect as soon as the Fascist regime ended.
+This movement was created on the basis of a collection of the 1940ââ¬â¢s and 1950ââ¬â¢s films, most of which based on the recovering of Italy in the social and economic aspect as soon as the Fascist regime ended.
 This movement gives a detailed understanding of the key principle and idea behind the movement and how it influenced the modern day theatre in the European and world cinema (Nagib, 2011, p.
 4).
-Neo-realism is a concept in which ‘neo’ is taken from a Latin term which means ‘new’.
+Neo-realism is a concept in which ââ¬Ëneoââ¬â¢ is taken from a Latin term which means ââ¬Ënewââ¬â¢.
 The addition of the term new in realism clearly showed that the movement tended to develop the ideas that were originally presented about realism through the classical traditional films, into a new concept that supported realism in the modern world cinema.
 At the time of the neo-realist movement, realism had already been evolved as a concept in the film industry.
 However, a group of writers who wrote in the magazine Cinema of that time introduced the concept of neo-realism.
 Their unhappiness with the current affairs of the state was the reason why they decided to launch a movement where their voices would be out loud through film focusing on the problems of the society that they, themselves, were witnessing (Gazetas, 2008, p.
 127).
 These films often used new and amateur actors to be as close to real as possible.
 Today, this movement is known as a movement with films of the same characteristics.
-In many definitions about neo-realism, the director Roberto Rosselini said that neo-realism is â€Å"a Label† which remains undefined most of the times.
+In many definitions about neo-realism, the director Roberto Rosselini said that neo-realism is ââ¬Å"a Labelâ⬠which remains undefined most of the times.
 He added that for him neo-realism is a moral position through which we look at the world.
 With the great filmmakers that evolved at the time, there was no real definition that could emerge and be agreed upon by all.
 Hence, neo-realism became a movement on which many

-Friday 27 September 2019
+Friday, 27 September 2019

 20th-Century Art Essay Example | Topics and Well Written Essays - 500 words

 20th-Century Art - Essay Example One not needs to look at the picture for long to recognize the form, even though the viewer might not be able to put finger on pointillism but surely the form appears distinct from single stroke of brush.
 Color contrast has been used very effectively in this painting.
 Although the dots are supposed to appear distinctly but in this piece they appear so smooth, in a single tone.
 It gives the impression of pixels on TV screen.
-Most probably the whole painting was made with using CMYK color pattern;Â Cyan (blue), Magenta (red), Yellow, and Key (black).
+Most probably the whole painting was made with using CMYK color pattern;Ã Cyan (blue), Magenta (red), Yellow, and Key (black).
 The overall mood of the painting is quite relaxed, people are at the park and they are enjoying the sunshine.
 The distance technique is effectively used where the couple standing right in the forefront is quite big compared to boats in the distance.
 Despite the fact that only two or three faces are clearly visible, the overall emotional stir is quite evident.
 The mood is serene and the use of green color captivates the viewer with its beauty.
 The painting reflects peace and calm in human life.
 The mood seems as if people are gathered at the park at a lovely evening, men look a little lazy as if sitting there after their work shift and women are just enjoying the bright sunny day.
 In it absolute sense there is calmness in the whole painting.
 It seems as if no one is talking to anyone, all of them are having a conversation in their heads with natural beauty.
 Most of the people are staring at the lake, probably admiring the serene beauty and the sense of peace and tranquility it bestows on humans minds.
 Visual aspects of the paintings aside, emotional appeals in this art piece are simply brilliant.
 The viewer can get drenched by the beauty of the painting and could feel themselves as a part of it, as if right there in the park with the people.
 It would be really helpful if this painting is observed in its real size which is quite large.
 The canvas of this painting almost covers a whole wall.
 Although

-Thursday 26 September 2019
+Thursday, 26 September 2019

 Communication in Organizations Essay Example | Topics and Well Written Essays - 1250 words

 Communication in Organizations - Essay Example It is an established company with a wide scope that involves extensive communication within the organization and with other stakeholders.
-Its administration is as a result characterised by a number of management meetings for ‘decision-making’.
-The company’s organizational structure consists of a board of directors at the top with seven directors, a chairperson, a general manager, and line managers.
+Its administration is as a result characterised by a number of management meetings for ââ¬Ëdecision-makingââ¬â¢.
+The companyââ¬â¢s organizational structure consists of a board of directors at the top with seven directors, a chairperson, a general manager, and line managers.
 Decisions are made through deliberations in meetings and resolutions passed to line managers for implementation.
 Communication refers to a process in which a party sends a message to another who receives the message, comprehends it, and submit a feedback to the sender.
 In any organizational set up, effective communication leads to successful pursuit of objectives while poor approaches to communication undermines objectives and may lead to negative impacts.
-Kelly however argues that people can achieve effective communication through â€Å"vigilance, perseverance, and by using their power to change course† and laid down structures (2011, p.
+Kelly however argues that people can achieve effective communication through ââ¬Å"vigilance, perseverance, and by using their power to change courseâ⬠and laid down structures (2011, p.
 199).
 This means that success in a communication process depend on the parties capacity as well as skills towards effective communication (Kelly, pp. 199, 200). ...
 Effective communication also means clarity in message content as well as accuracy in targeting the recipient.
 The subject of communication should not be vague and should directly target the intended recipient.
 Similarly, effective listening skills facilitate a successful communication process through enhancing the recipient understanding of the communicated piece of information.
 Attitudes, as developed by either the sender or the recipient, also affect effectiveness of a communication process (Auer and Blumberg, p.
 113).
 Theories into communication have also been used to explain the communication process.
 Trait theory for instance explains that people have different characteristics that define their personality and behaviour.
-Such traits determine a person’s ability to demonstrate the essential elements of effective communication.
-A person’s characteristics will for example defines the applied level of attentiveness to the communication process as well as attitude towar ds the communication process.
+Such traits determine a personââ¬â¢s ability to demonstrate the essential elements of effective communication.
+A personââ¬â¢s characteristics will for example defines the applied level of attentiveness to the communication process as well as attitude towar ds the communication process.
 Negative traits therefore undermine effectiveness of a communication process (Littlejohn and Foss, 2007, p.
 66- 68).
 Consistency theories, another communication theory, explain the essence of consistency among parties to a communication process.
-Such consistencies are necessary with respect to the parties’ attitudes, the parties’ behaviour as well as between behaviour and attitude.
+Such consistencies are necessary with respect to the partiesââ¬â¢ attitudes, the partiesââ¬â¢ behaviour as well as between behaviour and attitude.
 The fundamental principle is that while consistency creates a favourable environment for effective communication, its absence initiates change in attitudes that may adversely affect a communication (Littlejohn and Foss, 2007, p.
 78).
-Similarly, the theory of identity suggests that a person’s identity affects his or her
+Similarly, the theory of identity suggests that a personââ¬â¢s identity affects his or her

-Wednesday 25 September 2019
+Wednesday, 25 September 2019

 Law in Business Essay Example | Topics and Well Written Essays - 2000 words

 Law in Business - Essay Example ding health and safety in the workplace, in order to determine whether a claim should be brought for breach of the legislation instead of a simple claim in negligence.
 After examining all of the above it should be possible to reach a conclusion with regard to the potential claims of each party, and to advise them on the prospect of bringing a successful action against the employer.
 In bringing a claim for negligence the plaintiff has to demonstrate that the respondent owed them a duty of care1 and that as a direct result of a breach of that duty they have suffered financial loss or injury.
 One of the key factors used by the courts in assessing liability is the foreseeability of the event.
 The court will analyse the circumstances of the incident and then determine from there, whether the respondent ought to have foreseen the outcome, or should have anticipated that such an event might occur.
 Duty of care was first addressed in Donoghue v Stevenson2.
 As a result of this case the neighbour test came into existence.
 This case was important because it established the right of the applicant to bring an action against a manufacturer rather than against the retailer.
 In recent times the courts have altered the principle into the proximity test.
 This test was used by the courts in Heaven v Pender3.
 The plaintiff in this case was able to persuade the court to hold the employer liable for not providing a safe working environment for the plaintiff.
 The court held that the staging and ropes were not it to be used, and that as a result of that the plaintiff was involved in a serious accident.
-In summing up Brett MR made the observation that whenever one person is by circumstances placed in such a position with regard to another, that every one of ordinary sense who did think would at once recognise that if he did not use ordinary care and skill in his own conduct with regard to those circumstances he would cause danger of injury to the person or property of the other, a duty
+In summing up Brett MR made the observation that whenever one person is by circumstances placed in such a position with regard to another, that every one of ordinaryà sense who did think would at once recognise that if he did not use ordinary care and skill in his own conduct with regard to those circumstances he would cause danger of injury to the person or property of the other, a duty

-Tuesday 24 September 2019
+Tuesday, 24 September 2019

 Mammal research Paper Example | Topics and Well Written Essays - 2500 words

 Mammal - Research Paper Example Different mammals live in different habitats, depending on the kind of food they consume.
 Therefore, mammals can be found in deserts, near wetlands, forests, and near water bodies.
-This paper presents a study research that focuses on specific mammals referred to as â€Å"Otters,† and the research is about how otters socialize.
+This paper presents a study research that focuses on specific mammals referred to as ââ¬Å"Otters,â⬠and the research is about how otters socialize.
 There is presentation of data, and conclusions are made from the data.
 Otters are mammals that live or found in water, hence referred to as marine or aquatic mammals.
 These are considered to be the smallest kind of mammals that live in water.
 In order to keep warm, otters have thick fur on their body.
 There are different types of otters, including sea otters, giant otters, and river otters.
 One of the differentiating factors of these otters is their area of habitation.
 Nonetheless, otters can be found in Europe, Asia, North America, parts of North Africa, and South America.
 A common characteristic of all otters is that they exhibit a high level of social behaviour.
 These marine mammals for instance hang out in groups, based on their sexes.
 While female otters spend time together, their male counterparts also do spend their time together in groups.
 The otters that are mothers to young ones spend a great deal of their time nursing the young ones, as well as grooming them.
 These also carry their young ones on their chests (Dickerson 2-3).
 For this research on otters, it was important to locate a safe, convenient and accessible place, where otters could be found easily.
 This is mainly because, this is a primary research study, and hence first-hand experience was essential.
 It was deemed appropriate to conduct the research study in the Shedd Aquarium in Chicago.
 This aquarium is located in Chicago, and is an indoor aquarium.
 In the aquarium, there are more than 30,000 marine animals, together with those that inhabit aerial and terrestrial environments (Shedd Aquarium Web).
 After scheduling and buying tickets, the study

-Monday 23 September 2019
+Monday, 23 September 2019

 The e-Project will be based on the United States Patent and Trademark Research Paper

 The e-Project will be based on the United States Patent and Trademark Office as for my e-Project, www.uspto.gov.
-It will be an evaluation of how the USPTO interfaces with Businesses - Research Paper Example ch ‘promote the progress of science and the useful arts by securing for limited times to inventors the exclusive right to their respective discoveries.
+It will be an evaluation of how the USPTO interfaces with Businesses - Research Paper Example ch ââ¬Ëpromote the progress of science and the useful arts by securing for limited times to inventors the exclusive right to their respective discoveries.
 USPTO records trademarks which are based on the Commerce Clause of the Constitution (Section 8 of Article 1, Clause 3).
 While working with this arrangement of safety, the United States industry has greatly benefited; there are new goods which have been manufactured, old products have been put to new use and it return has brought about employment opportunities for many Americans.
 The power of the American economy is greatly dependant on an efficient mechanism which is in place to guard new ideas in originality and ingenuity.
 The constant requirement of trademarks and patents highlights the resourcefulness of entrepreneurs and inventors in the United States.
 The Federal Agency USPTO is very much responsible for the achievements and progress which the nation has made technologically.
-This agency is responsible for advising the Unit ed State’s president, Government agencies in charge of IP (intellectual property) policy enforcement and protection as well as the Security of Commerce only that it also encourages a more effective and strong protection of the IP outside American borders.
+This agency is responsible for advising the Unit ed Stateââ¬â¢s president, Government agencies in charge of IP (intellectual property) policy enforcement and protection as well as the Security of Commerce only that it also encourages a more effective and strong protection of the IP outside American borders.
 The Federal Agency, USPTO promotes efficient protection of the IP for entrepreneurs and innovators in the United States globally by collaborating with further agencies to guard strongly the IP provision in worldwide agreements and in free trade.
 Furthermore it grants education, preparation, and the ability in building plans which are formed to create admiration for the IP and to encourage the expansion of tough IP enforcement management by the United States trade partners around the world.
 (USPTO) The USPTO headquarters is comprised of 5 interrelated buildings which are located at 600 Dulany in St, Alexandria in Virginia.
 The workplace provides work for about 9000 employees, from engineers to scientists to attorneys and pretty much

-Sunday 22 September 2019
+Sunday, 22 September 2019

 Resume Cover Letter Essay Example for Free

-Resume Cover Letter Essay This letter is to express my interest in bringing my expertise as a Human Resource Director to your organization.
-I possess excellent interpersonal skills and am effective in management employment and payroll-related issues to achieve company goals and objectives.
-As you can gather from my attached resume, I have expertise in working effectively with executive management and employees in resolving human resource and payroll issues.
-I am a detail-oriented individual with a proven track record for ensuring accurate compliance with state human resource rules and regulations.
-In the past 12 years, I have gained invaluable experience as an Employment and Payroll Manager with management and training responsibilities for as many as 3000 employees.
+Resume Cover Letter Essay This letter is to express my interest in bringing my expertise as a Human Resource Director to your organization.Ã I possess excellent interpersonal skills and am effective in management employment and payroll-related issues to achieve company goals and objectives.
+As you can gather from my attached resume, I have expertise in working effectively with executive management and employees in resolving human resource and payroll issues.Ã I am a detail-oriented individual with a proven track record for ensuring accurate compliance with state human resource rules and regulations. Ã In the past 12 years, I have gained invaluable experience as an Employment and Payroll Manager with management and training responsibilities for as many as 3000 employees.
 In addition to the skills noted on my attached resume, I can also offer your organization: A goal-oriented Professional with a commitment to personal and professional growth and development.
 Excellent verbal and oral written communication skills.
 Technical proficiencies in human resource and payroll computerized systems.
-It is my hope that my education and professional experience will convey to you that I have the qualifications to make a valuable contribution as a Human Resource Director with your organization.
-Should you have any questions, I can be reached at the number listed above.
+It is my hope that my education and professional experience will convey to you that I have the qualifications to make a valuable contribution as a Human Resource Director with your organization.Ã Should you have any questions, I can be reached at the number listed above.

-Saturday 21 September 2019
+Saturday, 21 September 2019

 Dawn of the (Evil & Symbolic) Dead Essay Example for Free